 - 1. Nature of texts- expository v/s narrative texts, transactional v/s reflective texts - 2.
 Scheme theory- text structures and examining content area. - 3.
-Kinds of text-Textbooks, narratives, autobiographies, field notes, ethnographies. - 4.
-Some practical activities to be conducted in a class -.... - a.
-Read a text and prepare a summery - b.
-Read a document and organize a discussion on it - c.
-Expressing views on an editorial of a news paper
+Reading reflections: - a.
+Characteristics and Precautions of summary writing. - b.
+Measures and Precautions to be taken for organizing discussions based on reading of a document. - c.
+Steps of expressing views on an editorial of newspaper.